 Independence and a clear statutory mandate can only ensure the long-term success of macroprudential policy if it is matched with a proportionate option of external feedback.
-The formal external control over macroprudential policy implies, on the one Formal hand, the external control over the MNB as a whole as defined in the MNB Act, and, on the other hand, the controls included in the EU regulations aimed at the coordination of macroprudential policies across the EU.
+The formal external control over macroprudential policy implies, on the one hand, the external control over the MNB as a whole as defined in the MNB Act, and, on the other hand, the controls included in the EU regulations aimed at the coordination of macroprudential policies across the EU.
 The informal external control over macroprudential policy is ensured by the fact that macroprudential policy if it fulfils the expectations of society can strengthen the professional reputation of the MNB with transparent operations.

 Pursuant to the MNB Act, the MNB's obligation towards the Government is primarily to inform, and towards the Parliament it is to give an account of the MNB's conduct.
-The MNB shall provide information to the Government and the members of the Government on an ad hoc basis on issues related to its basic tasks.10 The governor of the MNB shall report and provide information to Parliament.11 The governor of the MNB shall semi-annually report in writing to the Parliament's standing committee for economic affairs on the MNB's activity, including the shaping of macroprudential policy.
+The MNB shall provide information to the Government and the members of the Government on an ad hoc basis on issues related to its basic tasks.
+The governor of the MNB shall report and provide information to Parliament.
+The governor of the MNB shall semi-annually report in writing to the Parliament's standing committee for economic affairs on the MNB's activity, including the shaping of macroprudential policy.
+At the request of the committee, the governor of the MNB shall be obliged to attend in person and supplement the report orally.
+At the request of the Speaker of the Parliament or the chairman of the Parliament's standing committee for economic affairs, the governor of the MNB may also be subject to an extraordinary reporting obligation.
+Upon request, the governor of the MNB shall also provide information to the committees of the Parliament, and answer the questions within the competence of the MNB asked by members of Parliament.

-external control is ensured by the provisions of the MNB Act ...
+Formal external control is ensured by the provisions of the MNB Act ...

-11 Fundamental Law, Article 41; MNB Act, Article 131 (1)
+&lt;sup>21 Fundamental Law, Article 41; MNB Act, Article 131 (1)